nwjs/chromium.src/extensions/docs/new_api_proposal.md

 the API, this might not be necessary with the API Overview doc above.

 __Supplementary Resources (optional):__ Any additional resources related to this API.
-For instance, if this API is part of a larger feature, any PRDs, docs, mocks, etc for that feature can be linked here (or through an associated crbug.com issue).
+For instance, if this API is part of a larger feature, any launch bug, PRDs, docs, mocks, etc for that feature can be linked here (or through an associated crbug.com issue).

-__Note:__ This process does not eliminate the need for a larger design review, if one would otherwise be required.
+__Note:__ This process does not eliminate the need for a larger design review or launch bug, if one would otherwise be required.
 See go/chrome-dd-review-process for guidance (sorry, internal only.
 If this is a large feature, we recommend finding a member of the chrome team to help you drive it and own it).
 However, it should be possible to get feedback from many of the required parties during that review process, which would expedite the additional approvals needed.

 Please email a link to the bug and proposal to extension-api-reviews@chromium.org for increased visibility and any additional